 Clover and her look-a-likes in the area have an underbite, which isn’t a Black Mouth Cur trait.
-It’s certainly possible she’s just a mix.
-A lot of people call mixes Black Mouth Curs.
-However, with the uniformity and great musculature of these dogs, it’s possible someone is breeding pit bull into a Cur line for stronger pig- and bear-hunting abilities.
-Whatever Clover is, she got us interested in Black Mouth Curs, and pretty soon we were thinking these brown dogs were the breed for us.
+It’s certainly possible, even likely, she’s just another Heinz 57 mix.
+A lot of mixes greatly resemble Black Mouth Curs.
+We’ve started calling these brown mixes “RBDs” (Rescued Brown Dogs).
+With the uniformity and great musculature of these dogs, it’s possible someone is breeding pit bull into a Cur line for stronger pig- and bear-hunting abilities, but whatever Clover is, she got us interested in the Black Mouth Cur breed.
+Pretty soon, we were thinking these brown dogs were the breed for us.

 As with everything, we researched and researched.
 Besides Black Mouth Curs, we looked seriously at Boerboels and Rottweilers.
-The Boerboel was big, lazy, and protective but couldn’t hike or run with us.
-The Rottweiler has the capacity to be too aggressive and shed too much.
-Black Mouth Curs made the most sense for us.
+Beth really wanted a big, lazy Boerboel, but they’re really too big to hike or jog with.
+After spending more time researching, Black Mouth Curs made the most sense to us.

 A Historic Breed